 Haworthias are one of the easiest succulents to care for, which makes them popular houseplants.
 They are great plants for beginners.

 These succulents are very tolerant of underwatering, but overwatering can quickly lead to rotting.
-From spring to fall, water thoroughly, then wait until the top of the soil dries out before watering again.
-During the winter rest period, water just enough to keep leaves from shriveling.
+During the hottest summer months, when Haworthias are mostly dormant, water just enough to keep the leaves from shriveling.
+From fall to spring, when growth is most active, water the plants thoroughly, then wait until the top of the soil dries out before watering again.
+Water your Haworthias less during the winter when their growth slows down significantly.
 If you use saucers, empty any standing water promptly.

 Haworthias are small, slow-growing succulents, and they do not require much fertilizer.
 For optimum growth, fertilization is a good idea.
 Feed only with a dilute fertilizer and only during the active growing season.
-Avoid summer fertilizing as Haworthias are in a short rest period.
+Avoid summer fertilizing as Haworthias are in a 6 to 8 weeks rest period.
 Do not fertilize newly potted plants for the first year.

 How to Propagate Haworthia